HewlettPackard/mdc-toolkit/guide-FAME.md

 file (persistent) or memory (volatile) on the host.
 It does not emulate the non-cache-coherent aspect of FAM, but it offers a great platform for software development on FAM.

 FAME consists of a set of [open-sourced tools](https://github.com/FabricAttachedMemory).
-The following guide outlines the steps necessary to set up FAME on a Ubuntu host.
+It should run on any recent Linux distribution and has been tested on Ubuntu 16.04 LTS.
+The following guide outlines the steps necessary to set up FAME on a Ubuntu 16.04 host.

 ## Setup the host